-Fulbright – Thanks to Scandinavia grant is awarded to one Bulgarian student each year for a Master’s program at a prestigious U.S. institution.
-The award is presented by Thanks To Scandinavia to express gratitude to Bulgaria for saving the Bulgarian Jews during World War II.
+Fulbright – Thanks to Scandinavia grant is awarded to two Bulgarian students each year for a Master’s program at a prestigious U.S. institution.
+The award is presented by Thanks To Scandinavia Foundation to express gratitude to Bulgaria for saving the Bulgarian Jews during World War II.

 The grant lasts for one academic year.
 Preferred fields: human rights, history, sociology, Jewish studies, international communications, etc.

 In order to be nominated in this category, candidates should be first approved as principals in the Fulbright Graduate Study Grants competition.
 Subsequently, they should be approved by the Thanks to Scandinavia Foundation representatives as recipients of the top-up award for this program.

 - Applicants must have Bulgarian citizenship.
 Green card holders and persons with dual (Bulgarian and US) citizenship are ineligible.

 - Applicants must hold at least a Bachelor’s degree and be able to submit the official diploma by September 1, 2022.